josemattioni/node-api/README.md

 # node-api
-Small project to learn node.js
+Small project used to aplly the knowledge about the basics of node.js